 Since it’s not feasible to run the regression or part of it manually, so prefer using a continuous integration tool like Jenkins.
 It will make your life easier.
 You can use it to configure the tests to run any no. of times.
 It will let you control the regression the way you wishes it to be.

-Summary – Regression testing.
+Summary – Regression Testing Fundamentals.

 While we tried to simplify the idea of regression testing above, we wish this information would help you implement an effective regression testing strategy.